xumeng1215/42_code/readme.txt

-This is a folder for saving code from 42 piscine.
+This is a folder for saving code from 42 Adelaide.